c-gohlke/OnClickCoin/README.md

 ## Getting Started
 ![alt text](https://github.com/clement2705/OnClickCoin/blob/assets/Homepage.png)

-Simlpy fill in the parameters of your token and Press on "Click here to create your coin".
+Simply fill in the parameters of your token and Press on "Click here to create your coin".
 You will then have to wait ~15 seconds (confirmation time for one ethereum transactions).
 You will then get redirected to your receipt page of your token.

 ### Prerequisites